-The Capital Adequacy Ordinance (CAO) requires banks and securities dealers to have sufficient capital to underpin the risks inherent in their business.
+The Capital Adequacy Ordinance (CAO) requires banks and account-holding securities firms to have sufficient capital to underpin the risks inherent in their business.
 It sets down three main types of eligible capital:

 Additional Tier 1 and Tier 2 include capital instruments that are recognised under debt on the balance sheet but can serve to absorb losses.

-Banks and securities dealers are in principle not required to have these components of eligible regulatory capital authorised in advance by FINMA.
+Banks and account-holding securities firms are in principle not required to have these components of eligible regulatory capital authorised in advance by FINMA.
 However, it is quite common for them to submit plans for new capital instruments to FINMA in order to clarify whether or not they are eligible.

 Systemically important banks must seek FINMA’s authorisation to include convertible capital and bonds with a waiver of claims as required in Article 127 para.
 2 CAO.
 The aim of this rule is to ensure that these instruments absorb losses as intended.